 Thanksgiving Food Safety Tips for Dogs

-Happy Thanksgiving to all our friends celebrating in the US.
+Happy Thanksgiving to all our friends celebrating.
 We have a lot to be thankful for.

 Keep your furry friends and family healthy and safe this year with a few lessons I have learned with Kilo the Pug.
 One of them is YES – Most dogs can eat pumpkin and turkey.